damato-design/system/docs/foundations/density.md

 # Density

 The exercise of applying space between elements is to identify where elements are related.
 Elements with a closer relation have tigher space while elements with less relation are farther apart.
-This is the concept commonly known as [The Gestalt Law of Proximity](https://www.nngroup.com/articles/gestalt-proximity/).
+This is the concept popularly known as [The Gestalt Law of Proximity](https://www.nngroup.com/articles/gestalt-proximity/).

 A way to visualize this is by social degrees of separation.
 People living in the same house are 1 degree of separation while neighbors could be 2 degrees of separation.
-In other words, parent-child and child-child relationships are closer than any other.
+In other words, parent-child and child-child relationships are commonly closer than any other.

 ## Padding and gap